NanoComp/meep/doc/docs/Python_User_Interface.md

 Most commonly, you will want to **normalize** the force spectrum in some way, just as for flux spectra.
 Most simply, you could divide two different force spectra to compute the ratio of forces on two objects.
 Often, you will divide a force spectrum by a flux spectrum, to divide the force $F$ by the incident power $P$ on an object, in order to compute the useful dimensionless ratio $Fc$/$P$ where $c=1$ in Meep units.
 For example, it is a simple exercise to show that the force $F$ on a perfectly reflecting mirror with normal-incident power $P$ satisfies $Fc$/$P=2$, and for a perfectly absorbing (black) surface $Fc$/$P=1$.

-The usage is similar to the flux spectra: you define a set of `force-region` objects telling Meep where it should compute the Fourier-transformed fields and stress tensors, and call `add_force` to add these regions to the current simulation over a specified frequency bandwidth, and then use `display_forces` to display the force spectra at the end.
+The usage is similar to the flux spectra: you define a set of `ForceRegion` objects telling Meep where it should compute the Fourier-transformed fields and stress tensors, and call `add_force` to add these regions to the current simulation over a specified frequency bandwidth, and then use `display_forces` to display the force spectra at the end.
 There are also `save_force`, `load_force`, and `load_minus_force` functions that you can use to subtract the fields from two simulation, e.g. in order to compute just the force from scattered fields, similar to the flux spectra.
 These types and functions are defined as follows:

 **`ForceRegion`**